 MPWMD has developed the Carmel River Basin Hydrologic Model, which is a linked surface flow and groundwater model using GSFLOW coupled to MODFLOW.
-The model is based on historic data and simulates flows on a daily time step.
+The model covers the entire watershed and includes historic precipitation, well, reservoir, and runoff data.
+Flow and aquifer levels are simulated on a daily time step at nodes throughout the watershed and routed through the main stem and/or through the aquifer.
+The USGS is currently calibrating the model, which is expected to be ready for use in simulations by early 2017.
 MPWMD will provide results to the Consultant for the following scenarios: